mafeg95/LazyRecord/README.md

 ## Next Steps

-* Create the posibility to have `has_many_through` relations
+* Create the possibility to have `has_many_through` relations
-* Create the posibility to prevent n+1 queries
+* Create the possibility to prevent n+1 queries
-* Create the posibility to select specific fields instead of selecting every field
+* Create the possibility to select specific fields instead of selecting every field